 Some things I’ve learnt along the way…

-A bit of an eye opener… the best beaches are always the nudist beaches
+A bit of an eye opener… the best beaches are always the nudist beaches!

 Cobblers Beach, Obelix Bay and Lady Bay Beach

-Obelix and Lady Bay looked absolutely stunning but again, at the sight of everyone on the beach in nude, I didn’t think they’d appreciate me in my swimmers and vice versa.
+Obelix and Lady Bay looked absolutely stunning but again, at the sight of everyone on the beach in nude, we didn’t think they’d appreciate us in our swimmers and vice versa.
 A shame, but it’s a given that nudist beaches are the most secluded and beautiful right in the middle of Sydney.

 If you’re happy to get it all out, then definitely check one of these gorgeous city beaches out because in our opinion Obelix Beach and Lady Bay are the best nudist beaches in Sydney.